Tenetri/QuakeMegaMod/README.md

 # Quake MegaMod
-Quake MegaMod is a collection of mods  for mutliplayer deathmatch
+Quake MegaMod is a collection of mods  for mutliplayer deathmatch, and is compatiable with Quake Remastered

 ## Mod Details
 This changes the weapons and gameplay features of Quake (id1) maps.